How Critics Feel About Obama's Health Care Reform and the ACA

 People are bracing themselves for increases, and many question whether the affordable health care they have been able to obtain will remain affordable and accessible.

-The second largest criticism was the fact that people just don't understand the marketplace or the health care reforms.
+The second largest criticism was the fact that people just don't understand the marketplace or health care reforms.

 - The options available to people are varied and people may not understand how to choose between different programs.